Salvin's albatross: Feeding

 Salvin's albatross feeds mainly on fish and cephalopods.

 Reproduction

 It breeds mainly on small rocky islands with little vegetation, and the nest is a pedestal made of mud, feathers, and bird bones.
 A single egg is laid in September, and incubated by both parents until early November.
 The chicks fledge after about 4 months.

 Range and habitat

-Salvin's albatross breed colonially on three disparate island groups in the Southern Ocean, Île des Pingouins in the Crozet Islands in the Indian Ocean and the Bounty Islands and The Snares to the south of New Zealand, The Pyramid, and Forty-Fours Island.
+Salvin's albatross breed colonially on three disparate island groups in the Southern Ocean, Île des Pingouins in the Crozet Islands in the Indian Ocean and the Bounty Islands and The Snares to the south of New Zealand, as well as The Pyramid and Forty-Fours Island of the Chatham Islands.

 At sea they range from South Africa across to Australia and as far east as the coast of South America.
-In the early 2000s, an adult Salvin's albatross was seen by a fisheries observer 700-800mi north of the Hawaiian islands.
+In the early 2000s, an adult Salvin's albatross was seen by a fisheries observer 700–800mi north of the Hawaiian islands.
 This sighting was supported by a photograph.